aviscasillas/elixir_async_api/README.md

 # Clone this repo
 https://github.com/aviscasillas/elixir_async_api.git

-# Go to the root path of the project
+# Go to the root path
 cd elixir_async_api

-# Install application dependencies
+# Install dependencies
 mix deps.get

-# Startup Kafka and Postgres (wait for it to startup Postgres and Kafka)
+# Startup Kafka and Postgres (wait for it to startup)
 docker-compose up &

 # Setup the database